 sudo dnf upgrade --refresh

-Method 1: Install Telegram with RPM Fusion
+Method 1: Install Telegram with RPM Fusion on Fedora

 The recommended method for installing Telegram on Fedora is using the DNF package manager with the RPM Fusion third-party repository.
 Use the commands below to import free and non-free repositories into your terminal.